markh-de/KiVar/README.md

 |Update schematic variation definitions from PCB      |No     |**Yes**          |
 |Changes and errors can be clicked to focus components|No     |**Yes**          |

-_Note:_ Current nightly builds of release 8 (i.e. version 7.99) already fulfill all critical API requirements.
+_Note:_ Current release candidates and nightly builds of release 8 already fulfill all critical API requirements.

 ## Installation